 Tony Morley

-Tony Morley will use the $100,000 O'Shaughnessy Fellowship grant to fund research, communication, and innovation in progress studies.
+Tony Morley is using the $100,000 O'Shaughnessy Fellowship grant to fund research, communication, and innovation in progress studies.

 Tony Morley is a progress studies writer and communicator specializing in the historical trends in global living standards and the forces that drive human progress and flourishing.
 His written work has appeared in TIME, Big Think, Freethink, The Progress Network, HumanProgress.org, and Quillette, among other publications.

-Tony will use his fellowship grant to fund research, communication, and innovation in progress studies, including continuing his work on “Human Progress for Beginners,” the world’s first children’s book on progress, scheduled to be published with Pantera Press in Q4 of 2023.
+Tony is using his fellowship grant to fund research, communication, and innovation in progress studies, including continuing his work on “Human Progress for Beginners,” the world’s first children’s book on progress, scheduled to be published with Pantera Press in Q4 of 2023.

 more on Tony Morley